jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga-experiment.rst

     * There is no rule saying the fitness function must work a certain way
     * There is no set way to do crossover or mutation
-    * Selection can be done however one wants
+    * Selection can be done however one wants to
     * ...

 * All that really matters is that it produces a working GA in the end that finds high-quality solutions to a problem
-* The ideas of evolutionary computation is truly only rough frameworks
+* The ideas of evolutionary computation are truly only rough frameworks
 * The individual concrete pieces are flexible and can be whatever works